ICB-DCM/pyABC/doc/installation.rst

 Preparation
 -----------

-This package requires Python 3.5 or later.
+This package requires Python 3.6 or later.
-It is tested with Python 3.5 and 3.6.

 PIP